Employing Staff – 5 tips for Small Business Owners

 As a small business owner, you’re working really hard to grow your business and hopefully at some point you will be ready to bring someone new into the business to help you.
 There are so many rules around employing staff and it can be hard to keep across all of your obligations as an employer.
 So, lets make employing staff just a little easier by giving you five tips to point you in the right direction.
 It’s great to learn as you go, but employing staff requires some homework and groundwork up-front.
 It really is worth the investment in time (and possibly a little bit of money) to make sure you set up your business’ employment conditions and contracts well.

-Here’s my top five tips to start you off:
+Here are our top five tips to start you off:

 - Visit the Fair Work Ombudsman site.
 This website has valuable information to help you with employment arrangements; from recruitment to termination, and everything in between.
 You’ll find access to helpful basic templates and tools under their ‘How we will help’ tab.
 Business Victoria, and the Australian government website, www.business.gov.au, are also great resources for small businesses.
 The internet as a whole (aka Google) has some really helpful information but be discerning about the organisation providing the ‘advice’ and stick with the reputable ones.